daniel-hennig/FCC-JS-Algorithms-and-DataStructures/Palindrome Checker/README.md

-# freeCodeCamp - Product Landing Page solution
+# freeCodeCamp - Palindrome Checker solution

 This is a solution to the [Palindrome Checker challenge on freeCodeCamp](https://www.freecodecamp.org/learn/javascript-algorithms-and-data-structures/javascript-algorithms-and-data-structures-projects/palindrome-checker).
 FreeCodeCamp courses help you improve your coding skills.
 By completing the five web programming projects below you can earn a JavaScript Algorithms and Data Structures certification.
 - Palindrome Checker